 Australia, Canada PR Validity

 Both Australia and Canada offer 5 year PR based on your skills.
-The merit based system favors high skilled educated people and offers extra points for English language proficiency.
+Their merit-based system favors high skilled educated people and offers extra points for English language proficiency.

 PR Validate, Return to US

-They have just visited the PR country for initial validation and returned to US.
+They have just visited the PR country for initial validation and returned to the US.

 Renew PR after 5 Years